 Bose claims a battery life of up to six hours, with three extra charges coming courtesy of the charging case.
 It can fully juice the QC Earbuds II in one hour, with a 20-minute charge delivering around two hours of playtime.
 The case charges by USB but we’re slightly surprised to report that there’s no wireless charging such as is offered by close rivals and some cheaper models too.
 Elsewhere, the Bose earbuds offer Bluetooth 5.3 capability and an IPX4 rating for water and sweat resistance.

 One feature missing that we’d have loved to see here is multipoint connectivity – this allows you to be connected to two Bluetooth sources simultaneously and can help to improve the overall user experience.
 It’s a feature we see more in over-ear designs, but it would be nice to see it make a regular appearance in wireless in-ear headphones, especially premium pairs.
-There’s also no support for high-quality wireless audio codecs such as LDAC or aptX HD.
+There’s also still no support for high-quality wireless audio codecs such as LDAC or aptX HD, which is oddly on par with the AirPods Pro 2 (but lacking behind rivals like Sony XM5).

 The Bose Music app is definitely worth firing up, though, to get a guided tour of all the features of the QC Earbuds II.
 You’ll also need to head here to customise the touch controls and add any noise-cancelling presets that you want to be able to access on the fly.
 You can have four lined up at any one time and can customise their labels and the intensity of noise-cancelling, depending on what activity you’ll be doing.